elginbeloy/trading/ap22/README.md

 ## TODO

-- [x] Add README.md with latest design and other information.
+- [x] Add README.md with latest design and other information
-- [ ] Look into embeddings for categorical features.
+- [ ] Add `model.py` with embeddings for categorical features and multiple
+input nodes with a concat.
+- [ ] Add bid/ask data.
 - [ ] Finish bar aggregation code for tick, volume, dollar, imbalance bars.
 - [ ] Run automated experiments for finding optimal hyperparams.
 - [ ] Add prediction code.